 Since there are various possible causes of itchy skin on pets (e.g. fleas, mites, fungal infections, anxiety, etc.), it can be challenging for pet parents to know what to do next — or to know when to seek veterinary attention.
-This is why we’ve put together this helpful guide that covers the most common causes of cat or dog itchy skin.
-Here, we cover the signs to look out for and give pet parents an idea of what treatment could look like for a variety of causes of cat or dog itchy skin.
+This is why we’ve put together this helpful guide that covers the most common causes of cat or dog itchy skin — as well as what treatment could look like.

 What’s in This Guide?